gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 Note: The `default_access_role` is assumed to be an "umbrella" role which aggregates other roles.

-A role with the default permission set which is granted by the HANA Service Broker on container creation looks as follows:
+A role with the default permission set which is granted by the SAP HANA Service Broker on container creation looks as follows:

 `default_permissions_role.hdbrole`: